mgerstner/buffer-overflow-training/examples/connman_dns/README.md

 ===============

 We don't want to run connman as root, especially not this vulnerable version.
-By default connman attempts to reconfigure each ethernet interface using DHCP.
+By default connman attempts to reconfigure each Ethernet interface using DHCP.
-That would mess up our the system. connman is pretty stubborn in its prerequisites.
+That would mess up our system.
+Connman is pretty stubborn in its prerequisites.
 It is not able to run without network administration privileges or without D-Bus communication.
 To overcome this, a helper script `enter_namespace.py` is part of this exercise.
 This script will employ